 - Identify drainage ditches or swampy areas that can be filled, drained or treated with a larvicide.

-Reduce your chances of being bitten
+How to reduce your chances of being bitten

 - Be aware of the peak hours for mosquito activity (at dawn and dusk) and educate your family on using extra protection during those hours.